SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/concat.rst

 * Both values must be strings, and can't be ``NULL``.
 If ``NULLS`` are expected, use :ref:`coalesce`.

 * SQream DB removes the trailing spaces from strings by default, which may lead to unexpected results.
 See the examples for more information.

+* The :ref:`concat_function` provides alternative syntax for CONCAT and requires at least two arguments.

 Examples
 ===========